nicksandu/zwift.live/wp-content/themes/hestia/readme.txt

 Hestia is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.5.6 - 2019-12-17  =

+* [Fix] Logo positioning for the third navigation layout option and no widgets
+* [Fix] Sync between the image set as the featured image for the Frontpage and the image from the About section
+* [Fix] Customizer icons missing when Font Awesome was not loaded
+* [Fix] Compatibility with the Menu Icons plugin while the transparent menu is on

 = 2.5.5 - 2019-11-14  =

 * [Feat] Dedicated logo option for the transparent header